Like a Dragon: Infinite Wealth: Plot

 The party infiltrates District Five and finds Chitose, who joins them to confront the Barracudas leader Dwight Méndez.
 Gaining intel from Chitose, the party discovers that Akane was part of a religious charity group called Palekana and that two of Hawaii's largest gangs, the Barracudas and the Chinese Ganzhe Mafia, are also after Akane.
 With assistance from Kiryu's handler Kihei Hanawa, Kasuga confronts Wong Tou, the Ganzhe's commander, and learns that the Barracudas and the Ganzhe are secretly controlled by Bryce Fairchild, the Sage of Palekana and "the Overseer" of Hawaii's underworld.
 Bryce is hunting down Akane to find Lani, a young girl currently under her protection.
 Wong is then betrayed by a spy, forcing Kasuga's group to escort Wong to safety, while Kiryu is captured by Yamai.
 Nanba and Adachi, having arrived in Hawaii, join Kasuga to confront Yamai, who was providing medical care to Kiryu out of respect.
 Learning of Bryce's true objective, Yamai calls off pursuing Akane.
 Kiryu returns to Japan with Nanba for recovery, while Kasuga confronts Bryce, who escapes.

-Returning to Kasuga's apartment in Ijincho, Nanba is joined by Geomijul and Yokohama Liumang leader Seonhee, and Saeko in helping Kiryu recover and manage his condition.
+Returning to Kasuga's apartment in Ijincho, Nanba is joined by Geomijul and Yokohama Liumang leader Seonhee, and hostess club owner Saeko Mukoda in helping Kiryu recover and manage his condition.
 Seonhee is later informed that the Seiryu Clan is planning to expand its waste management operations to Hawaii.
-Kiryu meets Ebina and Sawashiro at the former Tojo Clan Headquarters.
-Ebina reveals he got the idea for his waste management business from Palekana, who runs a similar business on Nele Island and plans to partner with them.
+Kiryu meets Ebina and Sawashiro at the former Tojo Clan Headquarters, where Ebina reveals he got the idea for his waste management business from Palekana, who runs a similar business on Nele Island and plans to partner with them.
 However, they claim they have no knowledge of Palekana hunting Akane.
-Later, Kiryu's group is surprised when Tatara publicly exposes Kiryu's survival and claims he plans to resurrect the Tojo Clan, seemingly corroborated by Ebina and Sawashiro.
+Later, Tatara publicly exposes Kiryu's survival and claims he plans to resurrect the Tojo Clan, seemingly corroborated by Ebina and Sawashiro.

 Kasuga tracks Akane and Lani hiding in a yacht offshore.
 En route to a Daidoji safehouse, Akane reveals that Lani is the last surviving member of the Mililani family, the true successor to the title of Sage of Palekana, and that Bryce usurped the position by murdering the previous Sage.
 Upon reaching the safehouse, Chitose reveals that Eiji is a Seiryu Clan spy, who faked his disability to gain Kasuga's trust.
 The Barracudas raid the safehouse, killing Hanawa and Wong, while Eiji escapes with Lani.
 Chitose then confesses that she is Tatara, having been blackmailed by Eiji to spread online accusations against ex-yakuza across the country and serve as a spy on Kasuga's party.
 Kasuga focuses on rescuing Lani, while Kiryu focuses on Sawashiro.